IAMSB-0/VBAudio-Permanent-Fix/README.md

 Get Started:

     Clone or Download.
-    Watch our tutorial [https://www.youtube.com/watch?v=zkf1T5-Q7z4] to set up the fix using Task Scheduler and provided XML file.
+    Click [Here](https://www.youtube.com/watch?v=zkf1T5-Q7z4) to watch our tutorial to set up the fix using Task Scheduler and provided XML file.
     Implement the Fix and enjoy silky-smooth audio.

 Engage & Contribute: